Appendectomy

 In the last 15 years, non-surgical treatment of appendicitis with antibiotics has been increasingly adopted and considered to be equivalent to surgical treatment in selected patients.
 At the same time, based on studies, the risk of recurrence of inflammation is 18% within one year and up to 40% within five years.
 For this reason, elective appendectomy may be necessary after nonsurgical treatment of acute appendicitis.

-Amsel’s experienced surgeons remove the appendix laparoscopically through three small incisions, ensuring a quick recovery and minimal scarring.
+Amsel’s experienced surgeons remove the appendix laparoscopically through three small incisions, ensuring a quick recovery and minimal scars.
 The operation is always performed under general anesthesia and patients can go home the same day.

 Play Video